boltops-tools/ufo-docs/_docs/helpers/builtin/secrets.md

 ## UFO Support

 UFO supports both forms of secrets.
-You create a `.secrets` file and can reference it in
+You create a `.secrets` file and can reference it in.

 .ufo/resources/task_definitions/web.yml